nrutman/lines-changed-gha/README.md

 - 🔗 All filenames link directly to their diff in the PR
 - 📃 Handles PRs with any number of files (automatic pagination)
 - ✅ Validates glob patterns and warns about common mistakes
-- 🔤 Optional whitespace-only change exclusion per group (via `git diff -w`)
+- 🔤 Optional whitespace-only change exclusion per group
 - ⚡ Fast and lightweight TypeScript implementation

 ## Usage